MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UET_EnhancedConversions.md

   - Remove whitespaces from the beginning and end of the email address.
   - Make sure the text is in lower case.
-  - Remove everything between “+” and “@” (e.g. name+withplus@outlook.com becomes name@outlook.com).
+  - Remove everything between â€œ+â€ and â€œ@â€ (e.g. name+withplus@outlook.com becomes name@outlook.com).
-  - Remove any periods that come before “@” (e.g. ex.ample@outlook.com becomes example@outlook.com).
+  - Remove any periods that come before â€œ@â€ (e.g. ex.ample@outlook.com becomes example@outlook.com).
-  - Make sure email address contains “@” sign.
+  - Make sure email address contains â€œ@â€ sign.
   - Remove any spaces.
-  - Make sure there is a period after “@”, such as “.com”.
+  - Make sure there is a period after â€œ@â€, such as â€œ.comâ€.
   - Make sure it doesn't start or end with a period.
-  - Remove any accents (ex: à).
+  - Remove any accents (ex: Ã ).
 - **Hash the data**.
 Hash the data using the SHA-256 algorithm, which is a hashing function that uses a 256-bit key to take a piece of data and convert it into a new, unrecognizable data string of a fixed length.

 ## Enhanced conversions FAQ